raikardivya15/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe App

-Mobile-friendly Tic Tac Toe game with a dark theme, bubble-style buttons, scoreboard, and full-screen win/draw overlay.
+Mobile-friendly Tic Tac Toe game with a dark theme, scoreboard, and full-screen win/draw overlay.
 Available as a web app and Android `.apk`.

 ## Features
 - Responsive layout for mobile and desktop